ClementeAC/Blog-Simple/README.md

 In the Server directory, you can run:

+### `npm install`

+This will install all the Server dependencies.
+You must do this before running the Project

 ### `npm start`

 This runs the Server on http://localhost:3333

 You must change database credentials to match your own and create your tables.